shortbook-love-oss/shortbook/README.md

 ### Check IAM policy to send email

-Here is IAM policy for SES.
+Set this IAM policy for SES.

 ```json
 {